 - Delete the whole folder.

 - Hopefully, this solves the OneDrive error 0x8019019a.
-If you are still receiving OneDrive error, please continue on to the next method.
+If you still receive a OneDrive error, please continue to the following method.

 Method 3 – Disable the File-On Demand Feature in OneDrive

-The majority of affected users said they were able to remedy the problem by deactivating Files On-Demand in OneDrive’s Settings menu and then deleting the partially synchronized file from OneDrive.
+Most affected users said they could remedy the problem by deactivating Files On-Demand in OneDrive’s Settings menu and then deleting the partially synchronized file from OneDrive.
 This approach is helpful in cases where a file has not been fully synchronized — for example, when a thumbnail is present, but the file size is zero KB.

 As a result, most people with problems with the error code 0x8007016A: The Cloud File provider isn’t working any longer saw it when they tried to access or remove a file or folder in OneDrive.
-This has been a common fault with OneDrive for a few years, and it still hasn’t been fixed as of this writing.
+This has been a common fault with OneDrive for a few years, and it still hasn’t been fixed.

 - Open the command prompt by pressing the “Windows + R” keys simultaneously to bring up the run command line.
 Type in “cmd” and press “enter” on your keyboard.